hrithiksaini22/cka-prep-documentation/Day-6/config-maps.md

         name: <configmap-name>
 ```

-- Use the below definition file to use a ConfigMap as environment variables using `env` field:
+- Use the below definition file to use a ConfigMap as environment variables using `env` field to insert selected values from the config map:
 ```yaml
 apiVersion: v1
 kind: Pod